No more 3-hour meetings that were initially planned to be an hour and a half long!

 What is a meeting agenda?

-The agenda is a written/typed plan of the meeting, created by the meeting organizer/facilitator and shared with the members before or during the meeting.
+A meeting agenda is a written/typed plan of the meeting, created by the meeting organizer/facilitator and shared with the members before or during the meeting.

 A meeting agenda typically includes bullet points of the topics to be discussed, decisions to be made, and activities to be accomplished.